 Bath Employment Spring School for Autism

-If you're a student diagnosed with autism, you can attend this event where you'll get some support and guidance for the transition from university to work.
+If you're a student diagnosed with autism, then this event provides some support and guidance for the transition from university to work.

-The Bath Employment Spring School for Autism (BESSA) is a free two day event for students on the autism spectrum.
-It will help you with the transition from university to employment.
+The Bath Employment Spring School for Autism (BESSA) was a free two day event for students on the autism spectrum.
+It aimed to help with the transition from university to employment.

-This event is organised by the University of Bath and JP Morgan.
+The 2018 event was organised by the University of Bath and JP Morgan.

 31 January 2018 (day one)